com-480-data-visualization/project-2023-dunkdata/README.md

 **nba-raptor**

 The full calculation of the RAPTOR statistic relies on full player tracking data, which has only been captured since the 2013-14 NBA season.
 Despite this, the nba-raptor dataset contains historical data back until 1977, by estimating RAPTOR using the highest level of detail available in each era.
 For consistency, we only consider data from the 2013-14 season onward.

-_After filtering in this way, the dataset is quite clean already and ready for visualisation._
+After filtering in this way, the dataset is already quite clean (requires minimal preprocessing).

 **nba-forecasts**